Make your own route maps using IGN TOP25 maps

 There a setting for this in the KML file, but Géoportail seems to override this.
 However, the opacity of a line can be set in Géoportail.

-In the image above, click the pile of pages icon (indicated by the red arrow).
+In the image to the right, click the pile of pages icon (indicated by the red arrow).

 Then click at the bottom of the pane of your map, labelled 2018 Short Walk (indicated by the red arrow below).
 There is a bit of skill involved in finding the correct spot.

-When you do click the correct spot, the opacity control appears (see below right).
+When you do click the correct spot, the opacity control appears (see below left).

 A few more hazards you might encounter with Google Maps.
 Some very small tracks are shown on Google Maps, but only when you zoom right in.

-If you look closely at the gap on your first map you will see that part of the gap actually had road marked, but only appeared at high zoom.
+If you look really closely at the Ébreuil gap on your first map you will see that part of the gap actually had a road marked, but it only appeared at very high zoom.

-I have developed this method of map-making over a period of a few years, and I would appreciate any feedback, particularly about the use of Géoportail, which works very differently from Google Maps, and I am sure that I still have a lot to learn.
+I have developed this method of map-making over a few years, and I would appreciate any feedback, particularly about the use of Géoportail, which works very differently from Google Maps, and I am sure that I still have a lot to learn.

 Thanks